flamisz/lturbo/steps.md

   - user can start and stop
   - guest can't start and stop
   - other user can't start and stop
+3. views for start/stop
-3. show times for tasks (sum and 1-by-1)
+4. show times for tasks (sum and 1-by-1)

 ## Javascript
 0. clean laravel default js settings